 The Lung-Sparing Mesothelioma Surgery

-This is a lung-sparing procedure that removes the lining of the lung that has mesothelioma cells in it but doesn’t remove the lung itself, the diaphragm or pericardium.
+This is a lung-sparing procedure.
+A surgeon removes the lining of the lung but doesn’t remove the lung itself.
+Unlike the EPP, surgeons don’t remove the diaphragm or pericardium.
 The surgery lasts about five hours.

 The P/D is a two-stage procedure:

-Because the lung is spared, people who have this procedure often do better after surgery than patients who receive the EPP, even though there is a higher chance of cancer recurrence with the P/D.
+Because the lung is spared, people who have this procedure often recover faster than patients who have an EPP.

 Recovery from Surgery

 After the procedure, the patient can still have blood loss and a buildup of fluid around the lungs.
-Sometimes a chest tube is placed temporarily in order to drain the excess blood and fluid out of the surgical space for a few days.
-The chest tube is removed when there is no more drainage from this area.
-After surgery, patients practice deep breathing exercises to help expand the lungs and to prevent pneumonia from developing.
+A chest tube is placed to drain the excess blood and fluid out of the surgical space for a few days.
+Doctors remove the chest tube when there is no more drainage from this area.
+Patients practice deep breathing exercises after surgery.
+This helps expand the lungs and prevent pneumonia.

 More than 90 percent of people who undergo the P/D experience a decrease in symptoms after having the procedure.
 The mortality rate of this procedure in the days following surgery is about 1-2 percent.
-The biggest complication is a pneumothorax (air leak in the lungs), although bleeding and infection can occur as well.
+The biggest complication is a pneumothorax (air leak in the lungs).
+Bleeding and infection can occur as well.

-If chemotherapy and radiation are done along with surgery, known as a multimodal approach, people tend to live longer.
-As many cancer cells are left over after the procedure, these other treatments can help get rid of them.
-Radiation to the original site of mesothelioma can prevent a recurrence at that site.
+Patients live even longer if chemotherapy and radiation are done along with surgery.
+This is called a multimodal approach.
+Many cancer cells are left over after surgery.
+Additional treatments can help get rid of them.
+Radiation to the original site of mesothelioma, for example, can prevent a recurrence at that site.